-Low-cost Interior Windows for Soundproofing and reducing sound passing through existing windows.
+Low-cost Interior (Secondary) Windows for Soundproofing and reducing sound passing through existing windows.

 For maximum sound reduction, the plastic acrylic panels should be thick and heavy, at least 1/4″ thick.
 They should be readily removable.
 They should not yellow from UV (Ultra Violet) sun rays over time.
 They should be relatively inexpensive to buy and make.
 They must fit well to eliminate sound leaks.